Home » Diamonds » Channel vs. Prong Setting: 10 Differences

 What is a Prong Setting?

 A prong setting is the traditional style for an engagement ring, where the center diamond is held by three, four, or six metal prongs extending from the shank.
+It’s also called a claw setting, but as we’ll discuss later, “claw” is referring to a specific style.

 The ring below includes six prongs.